 - Do not pick at your plaques: Picking off scales typically results in making them worse or creating new rashes.

-- Apply a moisturizer: Consider asking your doctor to recommend a moisturizer that can help reduce dry skin and scaling on your face.
+- Apply a moisturizer: Consider asking a doctor to recommend a moisturizer to reduce dry skin and scaling on your face.

-- Consider emotional support: Sometimes, having plaques on your face may make you feel self-conscious and even depressed.
-Your doctor can recommend supportive resources like scheduling an appointment with a psychologist or providing information about support groups.
+- Consider emotional support: Sometimes, having plaques on your face or body may make you feel self-conscious and even depressed.
+A doctor can recommend supportive resources such as scheduling an appointment with a psychologist or providing information about support groups.

-Finding a skin care routine that helps with your facial psoriasis is key, although you may have to experiment with different products to get it right.
+Finding a skin care routine that helps with facial psoriasis may involve experimenting with different products.

-Humectants, like glycerin and aloe vera, can also help hydrate your skin.
+Humectants, which are moisturizing agents such as such as glycerin and aloe vera, can also help hydrate your skin.

 You may also want to look for products with salicylic acid, which can help your skin shed psoriasis scales, or coal tar, which can reduce itching and inflammation.

-Talk with a doctor to determine the type of psoriasis appearing on your face.
-They can recommend a treatment plan for specific to your type of psoriasis, including medical and at-home care.
+If you’re experiencing symptoms of facial psoriasis, you can talk with a doctor to determine the type.
+They can recommend a treatment plan specific to your type of psoriasis, including medical and at-home care.

-Because psoriasis on your face can be emotionally upsetting for some people, your doctor may also share suggestions for managing self-consciousness about your facial psoriasis.
+Because psoriasis on your face can be emotionally upsetting for some people, a doctor may also share suggestions for managing self-consciousness about your facial psoriasis.

 For example, they may recommend a support group or even types of makeup that will not interfere with your treatment.